willvieira/ms_STM-managed/manuscript/manuscript.md

 The stand was classified as mixed when both boreal and temperate species were present.
 The regeneration plot was classified when the basal area was inferior to 5m$^2$ ha$^{-1}$, irrespective of the composition.
 Transition probabilities (scaled to respect the same time interval to all plots) were estimated by maximum likelihood.
-Importantly, the use of extensive forest inventory data to calibrate the parameters allowed the model to predict with good confidence the distribution of the boreal, mixed and temperate states using current environmental data.
+Importantly, the use of extensive forest inventory data allowed us to calibrate and validade the parameters of the model to predict with good confidence the distribution of the boreal, mixed and temperate states using current environmental data [@Vissault2020].

 ## Adapted forest management: reducing the gap between potential and actual forest distribution